ksfunc/vscode-sticky-selection/README.md

 # vscode-sticky-selection

-This extension provides a "Sticky Selection" mode (similar to the "Region" in Emacs) that supports multiple cursors and multiple tabs.
+This extension provides a "Sticky Selection" mode (similar to the "Region" in Emacs) with support for multiple cursors and multiple tabs.

 ## Commands